Dragoon-Lab/DragoonWorksheets/README.md

 **Text**

 Each object of class “Text” has only one part, and that is the text itself.
 The text entered in response to the “Text: ” prompt will not necessarily start on a new line unless it is the first element in a section.
-However, the text is inserted directly into the worksheet document, so HTML tags and coded characters in the response will ultimately show as they would in any HTML document.
+However, the text is inserted directly into the workbook document, so HTML tags and coded characters in the response will ultimately show as they would in any HTML document.

 **Image**